In this Article

 2. Iron Deficiency

 This is a serious problem.
 A powerful and repeated desire to eat ice cubes or any non-food item is a type of pica.
 This indicates the craving to eat zero-nutrition and non-food items like sand, glue, clay or chalk.
-Ice, fortunately, isn’t as dangerous but has been linked to iron deficiency and has to be bought to your doctor’s notice.
-However, pica is still an eating disorder and could lead to health problems during pregnancy.
+Ice, fortunately, isn’t as dangerous, but has been linked to iron deficiency and has to be bought to your doctor’s notice.
+Pica is still an eating disorder and could lead to health problems during pregnancy.
 Iron deficiency could lead to anaemia and your doctor may recommend a B12 vitamin supplement and dietary changes.

 A pregnant woman’s blood volume increases by almost 50% and can make her feel hot.
 To cope with the increased blood volume, the blood vessels dilate slightly to help the blood come near the surface.
 This could make you feel warmer than usual.
 In the third trimester, your metabolism is also high, which leads to the heat.
 This can result in craving ice water during pregnancy, especially in summers.
 By gorging on the ice, this heat can be conquered to some extent and can keep you and your baby hydrated.
 However, make sure fizzy, sugary cold drinks do not become a part of this routine.

 Heartburn or acid reflux is an uncomfortable feeling, especially when it rears up at the end of the pregnancy term.
-During pregnancy, the placenta produces the hormone progesterone which helps relax the muscles of the uterus.
+During pregnancy, the placenta produces the hormone progesterone, which helps relax the muscles of the uterus.
 This also opens the valve between the stomach and the oesophagus, thus allowing the stomach acids to travel back easily.
 Ice is a natural method of combating this uneasy feeling and proves to be a handy home remedy.

-5. Burning mouth syndrome
+5. Burning Mouth Syndrome

 Pregnant women often suffer from the burning mouth syndrome which brings about a tingling feeling in the mouth.
 One of the positive effects of eating ice during pregnancy is that it can arrest the pain and numbness in the mouth.
 Applying ice or consuming it can easily help curb the burning on the lips and the discomfort in cheeks.
 Since this syndrome isn’t visible nor any tests can be carried out, its treatment can be difficult to analyse.
 If you experience this feeling, make sure your doctor is informed about it.